Circadiaware/VLiDACMel-entrainment-therapy-non24/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7512052.svg)](https://doi.org/10.5281/zenodo.7512052)

 A protocol to entrain the Non 24 circadian rhythm disorder (ICD10 code: G47.24).
-This protocol is not (yet) peer-reviewed.
+This management (not curative) protocol is not (yet) peer-reviewed, but is already showing excellent results in 1-of-N experiments.

 ## VLiDACMel entrainment therapy protocol